Only students of the Advanced MSc International Relations and Diplomacy programme can take this course.

-This course offers a concise overview of key aspects of “hard security” and how it relates to a liberal world order based International Organizations, treaties, and “soft power.”
+This course offers a concise overview of key aspects of “hard security”, and a hands-on guide of what constitutes Realpolitik, and how it relates to a liberal world order based on International Organizations, treaties, and “soft power.”
 Today’s security environment requires such a thorough understanding of “hard security” questions.
-The US Trump administration takes a (more) transactional approach to security policy, focusing on Realpolitik rather than multilateralism.
+Russia’s war on Ukraine seems to be a belated wake-up call, making clear that military power remains relevant even in 21st century Europe.
+The rest of the world has always remained reluctant to adopt a liberal, or postmodern take on power.
 The rise of China has many military implications, not only in its direct vicinity (the South China Sea), but also due to Beijing’s key role in the military application of emerging technologies (like Artificial Intelligence).
-An always volatile Middle East is on the brink of gaining a nuclear dimension.
-Even Europe may (again) become a strategic arena where Russia, NATO, and the European Union compete for influence using military rhetoric not heard since the end of the Cold War.
-The course starts with a conceptual overview of the nature of security, Realpolitik and geopolitics, before moving to aspects ranging from military power and power projection; economic/financial sanctions; conventional arms control and disarmament; emerging technologies; and WMD treaties and arrangements.
+An always volatile Middle East may well be on the brink of gaining a nuclear dimension, since both Iran and Saudi-Arabia cherish barely hidden plans to develop nuclear weapons.
+Today, Europe has (again) become a strategic arena where Russia, NATO, and the European Union compete for influence using military rhetoric not heard since the end of the Cold War.
+The course starts with a conceptual overview of the nature of security, Realpolitik and geopolitics, before moving to aspects ranging from military power and power projection; economic/financial sanctions (and other aspects of economic statecraft); conventional arms control and disarmament; emerging technologies (AI, cyber, and space); strategic export controls; and WMD treaties and arrangements.
 By focusing on case-studies, students will gain detailed knowledge about the “nuts and bolts” of contemporary security challenges.
 Students will also acquire a better understanding of how peace and security may be attained in a more Realist global order.
 The key question will be how Realpolitik can/will be squared with the main elements of a liberal world order (i.e. international law and multilateralism).

 The purpose of the course is to raise, exchange and evaluate questions regarding today’s strategic environment in which geopolitics and “hard security” are becoming more important (by looking at specific case-studies).
 Students will develop skills to become conversant on a variety of security-related issues, to write lucidly about these issues, and to orally present key findings in class.
 The main objective of the course is for students to form their own judgement and to encourage critical thinking.